ecs251-w19-ucdavis/collabrative-text-editor-server/meeting_notes/meeting_notes_20190220.md

 ### Date 2019.2.20

 ## Idea discussion
-* This week we looked into how to solve the race condition when users edit the same portion documents.
+* This week we looked into how to build the system and which problem we need to solve.
+* After digging out the paper, the basic problems which we are trying to solve are:
+  * Convergence
+  * Causal order
+  * Intention preservation
-Currently, We found the `Operational transformation` be a potential solution.
+Currently, We found the `Operational transformation` be a potential solution to the race condition when users edit the same portion documents.

 ## Completed this week
 * We have designed the initial version of frontend using the Javascript.